InserirAquiNome/crypto/armory_wallet.md

 In our days we ear everyone talking about bitcoin and the blockchain revolution.
 Governments and banks say that the true revolution is the blockchain.
 In other words their blockchain and a voting system centralized here only a few can say what is valid or not.
-And if you believe them, you will not understand what is the bitcoin and what it matters so much and why is beautiful.
+And if you believe them, you will not understand what is the bitcoin revolution.

+And what it matters so much and why is powerful and beautiful.

 ## Building Armory